 ||CHECK MEN’S PRICECHECK WOMEN’S PRICE|

 Most Popular Hoka Running Shoe

-Hoka One One have made some impressive improvements to their Clifton with the model 4.
-Longtime fans of the Clifton will love how they’ve kept the impressive, thick cushioning of older models, while redesigning the shoe to be even more durable and comfortable.
+Hoka One One have made some impressive improvements to their Clifton with the model 8.
+Longtime fans of the Clifton will love how they’ve kept the impressive, thick cushioning of older models, while redesigning the shoe to be even softer and more comfortable.

 Despite its high midsole stack height, this shoe also has great energy rebound due a midsole made up of a single length of CMEVA foam.
 This foam is rockered, with upward tapering at both the heel and the foot, providing the runner with a springy bounce-off.

-Hoka has added a strip of rubber, which now covers almost the entire lateral side of the outsole, protecting the midsole from wear and tear.
-This has improved the durability of the Clifton 4, protecting the most vulnerable parts of the sole, keeping you running for longer.
+Hoka has included a strip of rubber, which now covers almost the entire lateral side of the outsole, protecting the midsole from wear and tear.
+This has improved the durability of the Clifton 8, protecting the most vulnerable parts of the sole, keeping you running for longer.

 - Comfortable upper

 Most Cushioned Hoka Shoe